Moving to Japan

 We asked people living in Japan to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "Book, lots and lots of books, there really isn't much of a selection of books or magazines here unless you are willing to fork out around 15-20 dollars per magazine.
 Hienz canned tomato soup, soup here costs around 7 dollars per tin and is very salted.
-A Plasma, they are half the price here and you can get international ones," said one expat in Tokyo.
+A Plasma, they are half the price here and you can get international ones," remarked one expat in Tokyo, Japan.

 Get Quote